nandanadileep/async-social-analytics/README.md

 * **Sentiment & Linguistic Analysis**: Integrated specialized modules for calculating sentiment scores and extracting word frequencies from large batches of social posts.
 * **Premium User Interface**: Designed a responsive, dark-mode dashboard using Vanilla CSS, featuring interactive Chart.js visualizations and dynamic search state management.
 * **Metrics & Monitoring**: Established an internal telemetry system to track cache performance, worker throughput, and batch efficiency across the stack.

+## Data Integration Constraints

+While the platform is fully configured for live data, the integration of real-time search results currently falls back to high-fidelity simulated data due to provider-side limitations.
+The SocialData.tools search endpoint was recently deprecated following broad policy changes across the X data ecosystem.
+Although the account and authentication are verified and active, the specific search API path remains restricted by the provider.
+The codebase is designed to instantly switch to live data once the provider restores access or provides an updated API path.

 ## Why the Official Twitter API was not used